Using space effectively

 - Order food shopping online – you will often need the same food every week, and your online shopping account will let you create a ‘list’ of items regularly purchased and will deliver it to your door, saving you time and money!

-- Childminders are eligible for free milk on the same basis as nurseries under the Nursery Milk scheme – go to www.nurserymilk.co.uk to sign up.
+- Childcare settings are eligible for free milk under the Nursery Milk scheme – go to www.nurserymilk.co.uk to sign up.

 Have a look at some of these great reusing ideas here – and you can use it to teach children about the value of recycling – and protecting the environment at the same time!

-Children can be entertained by almost anything used in the right way, so think about the following:
+Children can be entertained by almost anything used in the right way, so think about how you might want to adapt some of the following ideas for your setting.
+As well as helping them learn to use items creatively, you'll save some money, too!

-- Reuse household ‘rubbish’ such as toilet roll inners, plastic containers and cardboard boxes for hours of junk modelling fun
+- Reuse household ‘rubbish’ such as toilet roll tubes, plastic containers and cardboard boxes for hours of junk modelling fun.
+And it's OK, toilet roll inners are perfectly fine to use - even under "health and safety".
+Read more from the Health and Safety Executive.